embrace-io/embrace-docs/content/ios/update-embrace.md

 ## Updating Manually

-When a new version of the Embrace SDK is published we announce it in our slack channels.
+When a new version of the Embrace SDK is published we announce it in our Slack channels.

 If you’d like to upgrade, simply grab the latest version, which is hosted [here](https://s3.amazonaws.com/embrace-downloads-prod/embrace_{{< sdk platform="ios">}}.zip).